o3de/o3de.org/content/docs/userguide/set-sky-box-stretch.md

+description: ' Use the Set Skybox Stretch node in the &ALYlong; &script-canvas; editor to stretch the skybox vertically. '
+slug: set-sky-box-stretch
+title: Set Skybox Stretch
+---
 # Set Skybox Stretch<a name="set-sky-box-stretch"></a>

 Sets the stretch factor, which affects how the skybox stretches vertically\.
 Stretching the skybox lowers the horizon line\.